-Before you publish an extension, you need to load it locally and test that it works, as described in Hello extensions.
+Before you publish an extension, you need to load it locally and test that it works, as described in Development Basics.
 Make sure that it runs correctly and that all its functionality works as you intend.

 To publish your item to the Chrome Web Store, follow these steps:

 - Create and setup a developer account.

 - Submit your item for publishing.

 We'll go into detail about each step below.

 To upload your item, you need to create a ZIP file that contains the manifest file located in the root directory and the files for your extension.
 The manifest file must specify at least the following fields:

 "name":—This name appears in the Chrome Web Store and in the Chrome browser

 "icons":—An array specifying the icons your item uses

 "description":—A string of no more than 132 characters describing your extension